When you hear the term “international meeting,” your brain might automatically go to large cities like New York City or Los Angeles.

 But smaller destinations, like Grand Rapids, Michigan, have a lot to offer meeting planners and their international attendees, including a more personable experience, walkable destinations, and unique, off-the-beaten path attractions.

-Sixteen international conferences have been booked in Grand Rapids in the last two years, showing that the attraction is there, said Kelsey Helstowski, national sales manager for Experience Grand Rapids.
+Sixteen international conferences were booked in Grand Rapids in 2017-2019, showing that the attraction is there, said Kelsey Helstowski, national sales manager for Experience Grand Rapids.

 “Some already happened and some are coming in the next couple of years,” she said.